 As I mentioned earlier, travel, photography, and writing are my passions.
 It seems natural then to understand why I started a travel blog.
 While I definitely didn't start WeSeekTravel to make money, it's a project that I'm personally passionate about and if it can allow me to fulfill my dreams of full-time independent travel then I'm going to give it my all.

-Update 2021: My dreams of traveling full-time from photography and blogging are now a reality.
-This blog is now my largest source of income and it continues to grow.
-I still have the same passion for raw, budget, and adventure travel.
-I typically still live off less than $50 per day, no longer by necessity but by choice.
-I’ve learned a lot along the way, but taking those first steps to becoming a digital nomad is by far the best thing that I ever did.
-Don’t wait until tomorrow because that day never comes.
-Take those first steps today and thank yourself for the rest of your life.
+Update 2023: My dreams of traveling full-time from photography and blogging are now a reality.
+This blog is now my largest source of income and it continues to grow every month.
+I still have the same passion for raw, budget, and adventure travel and still typically still live off less than $50 per day, no longer by necessity but by choice.